Dirkster99/AvalonDock/README.md

 # AvalonDock

-Support this project by setting a STAR, reporting an issue, or even better, placing a pull request.
+Support this project with a :star: to show others where the good stuff is, -report an issue, or even better, place a pull request.

 My IDE called <a href="https://dirkster99.github.io/Edi/">Edi</a> is powered by this project.